primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 only one list of flagged cases, and the cases there will all be flagged
 by you.
 This is because managers often do not have their own cases and
 will thus only be concerned with cases which they themselves have
-flagged, and which belong to other users.
+flagged, and which belong to one of their team members.

 #### Admin Dashboard